Be prepared for the next project status meeting with your client: this easy project meeting checklist will save you time.

 OK, yes, meetings, but also what’s the other big-time thief?
 Repetitive tasks.

 This includes checking dashboards daily, downloading data, organizing material… All these tasks can be automated successfully!

 By automating as many tasks as possible not only you’ll free time from your busy manager schedule.
 You’ll also optimize the whole project management process, making sure you don’t miss repetitive but crucial tasks, like running reports.

 Timeneye, which we have mentioned for the time tracking, features, also offers a weekly email recap.

-The weekly email recap is sent every week to the project manager, and includes some insight on how people have worked on different projects:
+The weekly email recap is sent every week to the project manager, and includes some insight into how people have worked on different projects:

 Another useful feature is that Timeneye offers fully automated reports.

-You can schedule any report and received it automatically in your inbox.
+You can schedule any report and receive it automatically in your inbox.
 When you need to regularly check a project’s status, isn’t better when the software is basically doing the work for you?